chlkrisz/chlkrisz/README.md

 - 👋 Hi, I’m @chlkrisz
 - 👀 I’m interested in your mom
 - 🌱 I’m currently learning your mom's genitals
-- 💞️ I’m looking to collaborate on your mom
+- 💞️ I’m looking to collaborate with your mom
 - 📫 How to reach me? in your mom's bed

 <!---